The basic goal

 At that point, safe routes matter more than fast routes.
 Move in patterns that keep the head ahead of the tail and leave enough space to turn.

-Use this guide with Snake
+Practice this guide